TiborKoderman/Igra/README.md

 Sorry, some comments are in slovenian

-Game was made from scratch using SDL2 graphics were done using a toutorial, since this was my first time programming a game.
+Game was made from scratch using SDL2.
+This was my first time programming a game.

 Te game is so bad, because it was for class and this were the points the game needed to capture.